junxit/us-congress-bills-116/bill.md

   >     - **(iii)** what mechanisms the facility used to capture feedback; and
   >     - **(iv)** any recommendations that were offered, accepted, or rejected as part of the security vulnerability assessment or site security plan.
   >   - **(C)** *Access to employees* Each owner or operator of a covered chemical facility shall, upon request, provide to an employee of the Department engaged in carrying out audits and inspections of such facility access to any employee who participated in the development of the facility’s security vulnerability assessment and site security plan.
-  >   - **(D)** *Employee awareness* The Secretary shall produce a poster for display in areas of covered chemical facilities and chemical facilities of interest shall be required to display that are accessible to facility employees to inform employees of the facility about program requirements under this title and the whistleblower protections provided under section 2105.
+  >   - **(D)** *Employee awareness* The Secretary shall produce a poster that a chemical facility of interest shall display in areas accessible to facility employees to inform employees about requirements under this title and the whistleblower protections provided under section 2105.

 - **(c)** *Site security plans*
   - **(1)** *Disapproval* Subsection (c)(1)(B) of section 2102 of such Act (6 U.S.C.
 622) is amended—